-February 2025 marks 40 years since Elisabeth Frink opened her first major retrospective at the Royal Academy of Arts in London – the first solo exhibition of a female artist in the institution’s history.
-The same year, she turned down the offer to become the first female president of the RA, preferring to be thought of simply as an artist, rather than a public figure.
-To mark the anniversary of this landmark in British art history, Messums are presenting for sale Soldier’s Head IV (1965), which was shown in the 1985 RA exhibition, alongside a series of exceptional works from within the same timeframe as the RA exhibition’s (1952-1984)
+2025 marks 40 years since Elisabeth Frink opened her first major retrospective at the Royal Academy of Arts in London – incidentally the first solo exhibition of a female artist in the institution’s history.
+In fact, in the same year, she rejected the offer to become the first female president of the RA, preferring to be thought of simply as an artist, rather than a public figure.
+To mark the anniversary of this landmark in British art history, Messums are presenting for sale Soldier’s Head IV (1965), which was shown in the 1985 RA exhibition, alongside a series of exceptional works from within the same timeframe as that of the RA exhibition (1952-1984).

-Frink’s work has always spoken to the fractious nature of the contemporary world.
-Her experience of living through the horrors of the Second World War instilled in her a lifelong concern for humanitarian issues (she later became a fervent supporter of Amnesty International) and, from a young age, began creating artworks which explore humanity’s capacity for brutality, betrayal and hubris, as well as its innate fragility (both physical and emotional), our longing for freedom, and fundamental potential for goodness, authenticity and heroism.
-Frink ‘s work epitomised the spirit of the ‘geometry of fear’, which speaks as much to the anxieties of today as those of the post-war era.
+Frink was an artist who never kowtowed to authority or did what was superficially expected of her.
+Her oeuvre stands out in the late 20th century as a wholly independent exploration of human and animal nature, executed in the artist’s idiosyncratic brand of figuration.
+Her work has always spoken to the fractiousness of the contemporary world and explores humanity’s innate capacity for brutality, betrayal and hubris, as well as its fundamental fragility (both physical and emotional), our longing for freedom, and our potential for goodness, authenticity and heroism.
+Frink‘s work epitomised the spirit of the ‘geometry of fear’, which speaks as much to the anxieties of today as those of the post-war era.

 Over the past 8 years, Messums ORG have become one of the leading authorities on Frink and the foremost dealers in her work.
 In 2019, the gallery saved her Woolland studio from demolition, acquiring the remarkable building and its contents and arranging for them to be carefully dismantled and reconstructed in Wiltshire.
 The gallery has since hosted several major exhibitions of Frink’s work, including ‘A Place Apart, the resurrection of the Elisabeth Frink Studio’ (Messums West, 2020), ‘Man is an Animal’ (Messums West, 2021) and ‘Breathing New Life: The Elisabeth Frink Woolland Studio Reimagined’ (Messums London, 2023).